What I do for Skai in his senior years

 People who read my articles on this topic often send me emails that describe the damage their dogs suffered from collars: front foot licking due to abnormal sensation caused by neck trauma, laryngeal paralysis, thyroid dysfunction and in some cases even cancer.

 It’s not as easy to see these connections when you observe one or even a few dogs.
 However, they have become very clear to me after seeing thousands of patients.
-It took me many years to find the right front clip harness for my patients, Walk-in-Sync is my favourite.
+It took me many years to find the right front-clip harness for my patients.

 ARTHRITIS VS MUSCLE AND BACK INJURY